datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 Up](https://howtobuildup.org/phoenix/), a nonprofit dedicated to supporting peacebuilders—sought to accomplish through the Project Phoenix.
-Developed in partnership with datavaluepeople, Phoenix is an open-source (code repository [here](https://gitlab.com/howtobuildup/phoenix)), end-to-end AI platform designed to help peacebuilders and mediators analyze social media data, informing effective strategies for conflict prevention and resolution.
+Developed in partnership with datavaluepeople, Phoenix is an open-source (code repository [here](https://gitlab.com/howtobuildup/phoenix)), end-to-end AI powered platform designed to help peacebuilders and mediators allowing them to analyze social media discourses, informing effective strategies for conflict prevention and resolution.
 Since January 2025 phoenix has been open to the public and you can apply for a Phoenix account [here](https://howtobuildup.org/phoenix/).

 In this article, we’ll explore the challenges Build Up faced, the solutions datavaluepeople